paasmaker/paasmaker/documentation/source/developer-plugins-runtime.rst

      it writes the exit code to a location on the filesystem, so that the Heart can read this on next startup and take the appropriate action.

-  2. The ``pm-supervisor.py`` script receives a SIGHUP.
+  2. The ``pm-supervisor.py`` script receives a SIGTERM.
 This is how Paasmaker indicates that the instance should shut down. ``pm-supervisor.py`` then sends the instance that it's looking after a SIGTERM, which allows it to shut down normally and exit.
      Once it has exited, it will send the command return code to the managing Heart,